Use them everywhere. Spend little, Get great results! But sometimes they come our wrong. Tips and tricks to get them right.

 The fact is that even in our fast-paced world, this humble piece of plastic is still a great way of getting the kind of attention you are looking for.
 They are cheap, easy to carry around and easy to get rid of when you don’t need it any more.
 And if yours are big enough, they make great sleds in the winter.

 Tips on Doing Yard Sings Right vs Doing Yard Signs Wrong

 There are two main mistakes that people can make with yard signs:

-Analysis of Wrong #1 → Too hard to read
+Analysis of Mistake-Wrong #1 → Too hard to read

 In the first case, maybe people drive right by and don’t even notice the sign.
 The design and the writing can be so small that anyone driving by would have to be driving while holding binoculars to read the blasted thing.
 I’ve never tried that but I suspect it would lead to getting my car wrapped around the nearest telephone pole.

 Trying too hard can drive people away.
 Here's another valuable tip in yard sign design - less is more.
 A massive 6 by 3 banner will get attention but if you put enough streamers and balloons on it people will just assume that you’re advertising a My Little Pony Party.
 Though I suppose that could work if you are promoting a decorating or catering business.
 Maybe.